humdrum-tools/humdrum-documentation/guide/ch34/index.md

-created by using some of the layer techniques described in the [next Chapter.](/guide/ch35) Similarly, the pattern searches could easily be expanded to look at other parameters typical of "complete serialism"
-\-- such as durations, dynamics, articulation marks, and so on.
+created by using some of the layer techniques described in the [next Chapter.](/guide/ch35) Similarly, the pattern searches could easily be expanded to look at other parameters typical of "complete serialism" &mdash; such as durations, dynamics, articulation marks, and so on.